aamay001/easy-deploy/README.md

+# WARNING 1: SPAGHETTI CODE IS REAL IN THIS PROJECT

+# WARNING 2: PLEASE NOTE THE LICENSE FOR THIS REPOSITORY

 # easy-deploy
 A Windows Forms .net application for common IT desktop management functions.

-# WARNING: SPAGHETTI CODE IS REAL IN THIS PROJECT

 # See Website for Details
 Click there => [Easy Deploy](http://easydeploy.andyamaya.com)